Oil falls from $40 as doubts emerge over next step on OPEC cuts

 Pointing to demand recovery, the services sector in China, the world’s second-biggest oil consumer, returned to growth last month, a survey showed.

-Additional reporting by Aaron Sheldrick; Editing by David Goodman and Louise Heavens
+Additional reporting by Aaron Sheldrick; Editing by David Goodman, Louise Heavens and David Gregorio